-LATEST INFORMATION (February 2017): FDOT construction of the improvements to N. Monroe Street near Lake Ella (Tharpe Street to Seventh Avenue) is underway and scheduled to be completed in March.
-Landscaping of medians associated with the project is scheduled to be installed in late Spring.
-For more information regarding the construction project, please click here.
+LATEST INFORMATION (May 2017): FDOT construction of the improvements to N. Monroe Street near Lake Ella (Tharpe Street to Seventh Avenue) is complete.
+The installation of landscaping in the constructed medians is scheduled to be installed in June 2017.

 The Monroe Street Access Management and Lake Ella Implementation Study was comprised of two components.
 The first component provided an initial, broad look at the Monroe Street corridor from John Knox Road (in the north) to just south of Magnolia Drive.
 Specifically, opportunities to improve access along the corridor, including the feasibility to install medians, was evaluated.
 The second phase of the study provided a more focused evaluation of the Lake Ella area of Monroe Street (Tharpe Street to Seventh Avenue).
 The study, developed for the CRTPA by RS&H, was guided by a project team consisting of corridor stakeholders and the CRTPA's transportation partners.